V-Sekai-fire/sympy-mcp/README.md

 ## Configuration

-**Required MCP Configuration:**
+**Optional MCP Configuration:**

-The server requires configuration during initialization:
+The server supports optional configuration during initialization:

-- `timeout_ms` (integer, required): Maximum time in milliseconds allowed for SymPy operations.
+- `timeout_ms` (integer, optional): Maximum time in milliseconds allowed for SymPy operations.
+If not provided, no timeout is enforced.
 Must be between 100 and 300000.
 Prevents resource exhaustion and DoS attacks.
   - Example values: `5000`, `10000`, `30000`

 **Environment Variables:**